petechatchawan/ts-webcam/README.md

 ### Permission Management

-Permission management for camera and microphone consists of 4 main parts:
+Permission management for webcam and microphone consists of 4 main parts:

 1. Check permission status: